momentohq/public-dev-docs/docs/develop/guides/working-with-time-series-data.md

 const sensor_data = await cacheClient.sortedSetFetchByRank("sensor_data", `${sensor_id}-sensor-data`, 0, 10)

-If you only want to retrieve data from a specified time period instead of a specific number of values you can use SortedSetFetchByScore.
+If you only want to retrieve data from a specified time period instead of a specific number of values, you can use `SortedSetFetchByScore`.

 >Code snippet for SortedSetFetchByScore to retrieve a subset of the SortedSet